 This project is under substantial development.
 Your feedback helps us improve the application performance and add other exciting features.
 We are currently working on the items below.

-Enhance the environment representation layer by adding bird’s-eye view panel and social distancing heatmap.
+- Enhance the environment representation layer by adding a bird’s-eye view panel and social distancing heatmap.

 Share your experience with the community